microsoftgraph/entra-powershell/module/AzureAD/docs/Get-EntraDirSyncfeature.md

 ---
-external help file: Microsoft.Graph.Entra.Beta-help.xml Module Name: Microsoft.Graph.Entra.Beta online version:
+external help file: Microsoft.Graph.Entra-help.xml Module Name: Microsoft.Graph.Entra online version:
 schema: 2.0.0
 ---

-# Get-EntraBetaDirSyncfeatures
+# Get-EntraDirSyncfeature

 ## SYNOPSIS
 Used to check the status of identity synchronization features for a tenant.